 * Click here for rating key

 Pallookaville Fine Foods Restaurant Review: While renovating his popular Avondale Estates eatery, Jim Stacy sold the place, yet he remains as a consultant.
 The kitchen is now closed off from view and double doors open onto the patio; the basic feel was not disturbed.
 Launched from a food truck operation, Jim Stacy's funky establishment brims with frolicking fun, yet his approach to food is serious.
 So milkshakes may cost a bit more than at standard outlets; however, they are made with organic ingredients.
-The milk is from Southern Swiss Dairy just south of Augusta, a fine family-run operation that raises Brown Swiss cows.
-Bacon is made around the corner at the Pine Street Market, whose owner sources his meat from pasture-raised hogs at Gum Creek Farms in Carroll County.
+Boiled peanuts, a Southern fixation, are well done.
 We enjoy Pallookaville’s take on the Reuben, a substantial two-hander that may be ordered grilled but doesn't automatically come that way.
 If you have one corn dog a year, have it here.
 Other hot dogs, including a foot-long monster, are specialties.
 Breakfast brings one on a stick that has been dipped into pancake batter before being fried.
 Drizzle it with syrup.
 Determined to dine healthy?
 Salads abound.
-Boiled peanuts, a Southern fixation, are well done.
-Northerners looking for familiar fare will find poutine, for which the curds come from Wisconsin, and egg creams.
-Adult libations include spirits --- even a locally made moonshine from Dawsonville --- and plenty of brews.
+Northerners looking for familiar fare will find poutine with curds hailing from Wisconsin, and egg creams, a New York favorite.
+Adult libations include spirits --- even locally made moonshine --- and plenty of brews.
 It's okay to bring the family canine to the patio, but by law Pooch must remain outside the patio gate.